 - 2 teaspoons pure vanilla extract

-- 2 teaspoons fresh-grated orange zest
+- 2 teaspoons freshly-grated orange zest

-- Coconut Butter Frosting:
+Coconut Butter Frosting:

-- 2 tablespoons dried cranberries, chopped (see Note)
+- 2 tablespoons unsweetened dried cranberries chopped

-- Whisk together the almond meal, arrowroot starch, coconut sugar, salt, baking soda, mahlab (if using), and cranberries in a large bowl.
+- Whisk together the almond flour, arrowroot starch, coconut sugar, salt, baking soda, mahlab (if using), and cranberries in a large bowl.
 Whisk together the coconut milk, eggs, vanilla extract, and orange zest in a small bowl.
 Pour the wet ingredients into the dry all at once and stir to combine.